Germany halts exports of military equipment to Israel that could be used in Gaza

-BERLIN — (AP) — Germany will not authorize any exports of military equipment that could be used in Gaza "until further notice," Chancellor Friedrich Merz announced Friday, in a strikingly quick response by one of Israel's strongest international backers to a decision by Prime Minister Benjamin Netanyahu's Cabinet to take over Gaza City.
+BERLIN — (AP) — Germany won't authorize any exports of military equipment to Israel that could be used in Gaza "until further notice," Chancellor Friedrich Merz said Friday, in a strikingly quick response by one of Israel's strongest international backers to a decision by Prime Minister Benjamin Netanyahu's Cabinet to take over Gaza City.

 The move by Germany, which has previously stopped short of tougher lines against Israel's government taken by some of its European Union allies, appeared likely to further isolate Israel in the wake of the military takeover plan that has been decried by the United Nations, aid and human rights groups, and supporters of Israeli hostages still held in Gaza, among others.

+Germany, along with the United States and Italy, is among the top foreign suppliers of equipment used by Israel's military.
+The pause in German military supplies adds to action taken by European countries — including economic, military and diplomatic measures — against Israel in recent months out of concern over its government's conduct in the nearly two-year war in Gaza.

-In a statement, Merz emphasized that Israel “has the right to defend itself against Hamas’ terror” and said that the release of Israeli hostages and purposeful negotiations toward a ceasefire in the 22-month conflict “are our top priority.”
-He said Hamas must not have a role in the future of Gaza.
+Merz said in a statement that Israel “has the right to defend itself against Hamas’ terror” and that the release of Israeli hostages and purposeful negotiations toward a ceasefire are “our top priority.”
+He said that Hamas mustn't have a role in the future of Gaza.

-It was not immediately clear which military equipment from Germany would be affected.
+It wasn't immediately clear which military equipment from Germany would be affected.
+Asked by The Associated Press for details about which military hardware would be affected, the German government declined to comment.

+The German government remains deeply concerned about the suffering of civilians in Gaza, Merz said.

-He called on Israel to allow comprehensive access for aid deliveries — including for U.N. organizations and other NGOs — and said Israel “must continue to comprehensively and sustainably address the humanitarian situation in Gaza.”
+Merz called on Israel to allow comprehensive access for aid deliveries — including for U.N. organizations and other nongovernmental organizations — and said that Israel “must continue to comprehensively and sustainably address the humanitarian situation in Gaza.”

 The move has particular weight because Germany has been seen as one of Israel’s strongest supporters — arguably surpassed only by the United States.
 Germany has maintained a strongly pro-Israel stance for decades largely because of its historical responsibility for the Holocaust, which has shaped its postwar foreign policy around ensuring Israel’s security and combating antisemitism.

-Merz's government did not join announcements by President Emmanuel Macron of key German ally France and Britain's Keir Starmer that they plan to formally recognize a Palestinian state in September.
+Merz's government didn't join announcements by French President Emmanuel Macron and U.K. Prime Prime Minister Keir Starmer that their governments plan to formally recognize a Palestinian state in September.

-The reluctance so far that of the EU's biggest economic power to take a tougher line on the actions of Netanyahu's government clouded the prospects that international pressure might have an impact on Israel's decisions.
+The reluctance so far of Germany, the EU's biggest economic power, to take a tougher line on the actions of Netanyahu's government clouded the prospects that international pressure might have an impact on Israel's decisions.

 Israel's air and ground war has already killed tens of thousands of people in Gaza, displaced most of the population, destroyed vast areas and pushed the territory toward famine.
 The campaign was triggered when Hamas-led militants stormed into Israel on Oct.
 7, 2023, killing around 1,200 people and abducting 251 people.